chainstack/docs/docs/api/solana/gettokenaccountsbyowner.md

 **Parameters:**

-* `<string>` — public key of the account owner to query, as a base-58 encoded string
+* `<string>` — public key of the account owner to query, as a base58 encoded string.
 * `<object>` — one of the following:
-  * `mint: <string>` - the public key of the NFT collection, as a base-58 encoded string;
+  * `mint: <string>` - the public key of the NFT collection, as a base58 encoded string.
-  * `programId: <string>` — public key of the token program that owns the accounts, as a base-58 encoded string
+  * `programId: <string>` — public key of the token program that owns the accounts, as a base58 encoded string.
 * `<object>` — (optional) configuration object containing the following fields:
   * `commitment: <string>` — (optional) commitment.
   * `encoding: <string>` — (optional) encoding for account data, either `base58` (slow), `base64`, `base64+zstd`, or `jsonParsed`. `base58` is limited to account data of less than 128 bytes. `base64` will return base64 encoded data for account data of any size. `base64+zstd` compresses account data using Zstandard and base64 encodes the result. `jsonParsed` encoding attempts to use program-specific state parsers to return more human-readable and explicit account state data.
 If `jsonParsed` is requested, but a parser cannot be found, the field falls back to base64 encoding, detectable when the data field is `<string>` type.